 20.3.1.3.1 Ship spaces shall be designed in such a way as to provide the possibility of performing periodical examinations of the shell plating from inside (i.e. internal examinations).
 Protective coating shall be applied onto the ship spaces.
 Effectiveness and service period of the protective coating shall be determined by the shipowner and agreed with the manufacturer.
-Permanent means of access shall be provided in such spaces, enabling a throughout examination of the shell plating from inside without using any additional portable arrangements.
+Means of access shall be provided in such spaces, enabling a throughout examination of the shell plating from inside.
 Openings in hull structures (floors, longitudinal girders, bulkheads, etc.) shall ensure free passage for RS surveyor in all directions during surveys.